 McDonald chose to play football at Albion College, where he earned All-Region honors as a receiver in 2002.
 He served as the Defensive Coordinator for the JV Football team in 2006.
 Leon is the Pastor of The Winners Circle Church in Mt.
 Clemens, where he and his wife, Kalonda, are active leaders.

-Kyle enters his second season with the Rice basketball program after coaching the freshman football team this past fall.
+Kyle enters his third season with the Rice basketball program and first as the head coach after coaching the freshman football team this past fall.
 He will also serve as the JV baseball coach this spring.
-Galli has gained valuable coaching experience serving as the Boys Basketball Coach at St. Regis.

 Galli, a 2010 graduate from Brother Rice, played football and baseball while attending Brother Rice.